Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Numerical Results

 \subsection{Policy Behavior Analysis}

 Here, we analyze how our model optimizes traffic efficiency through lane-change regulation.
 The SL2015 lane-change model used in our experiments closely aligns with driver lane-change behaviors in real-world freeways, as described in \cite{erdmann2015sumo}.
 Specifically, the real-world regulation "Keep to the Right" is represented in SL2015 by the "Keep Right" lane-change intention, where vehicles are obligated to clear the overtaking lane.
 Additionally, lane changes based on the "Speed Gain" intention are accurately modeled in SL2015, capturing expected speed gains exceeding an empirical threshold.
 By default, decisions to speed up by changing to the right lane require more deliberation compared to leftward lane changes.
-To evaluate the policy behavior, we visualize the distribution of actions taken by our model in the \textit{Stable Flow} scenario under low and high demand conditions.
-Specifically, we compare the action distribution at training checkpoints 100k and 200k for each evaluation environment.
-Fig. \ref{fig:eval_action_rate} highlights three key observations:
+To evaluate the policy behavior, we visualize the distribution of actions taken by our model in the \textit{Stable Flow} scenario under low and high demand conditions in Fig. \ref{fig:eval_action_rate}.
+We compare the action distribution at training checkpoints 100k and 200k for each evaluation environment and highlight two observations:

-\begin{enumerate} \item The policy does not aggressively prohibit lane changes, maintaining at least one direction of lane change action ("Any") above 80\% at all times under both demand conditions. \item Since "left allow" = "any" - "right only" and "right allow" = "any" - "left only", the stable policy at checkpoint 200k under both demand conditions exhibits a significantly higher "right only" rate compared to "left only."
-This suggests that the policy suppresses leftward lane changes more than rightward ones, as leftward changes are solely associated with speed gain intentions, which reflect aggressive and egocentric driving behavior. \item The policy demonstrates heterogeneity across lanes, particularly in its restrictions on leftward lane changes.
-From the rightmost to the leftmost lane, the model progressively relaxes constraints on left lane change decisions represented by the "left allow" rate. \end{enumerate}
+\begin{enumerate} \item The policy remains relatively permissive on the middle lanes.
+The rate of allowing at least one lane-change direction, denoted by '$\text{left} \mid \text{right}$' stays above 80\% under low demand and above 40\% under high demand.
+This indicates that the model does not simply prohibit all lane changes, but learns different regulation patterns under different demand conditions.

+\item The learned action distribution shows clear demand-dependent behavior.
+Under high demand, the policy rarely selects the ``right only'' action.
+In addition, on the middle lanes, the rate of allowing at least one lane-change direction gradually decreases from the right-side middle lanes to the left-side middle lanes under high demand, while it remains close to 100\% under low demand.
+This pattern is consistent with the sparse traffic state under low demand and the stronger need for lane-change regulation under high demand.